JessWinn/Houndshark-Mitogenomics/README.md

 1. Save the five newly assembled houndshark mitogenomes in Genbank (full) format.
 2. Compile a list of mitogenome accession numbers from Wang et al. 2022 and Kousteni et al. 2021 as well as four outgroups each from the Lamniform and Orectolobiform orders and save the text file as kousteni-wang_mitogenomes_genbank.list.
 3. Use kousteni-wang_mitogenomes_genbank.list in a Batch Entrez (https://www.ncbi.nlm.nih.gov/sites/batchentrez) search to retrieve and download the mitogenome records in Genbank (full) format as a file named kousteni-wang.gb.
-4. Merge kousteni-wang.gb and the five newly assembled mitogenomes.
+4. Merge kousteni-wang.gb and the five newly assembled mitogenomes.[^4]
 ```
 cat *.gb > winn_2023.gb.
 ```
-***[GenBank files and accession number lists for our dataset are in the folder "Sequence Alignment and concatenation".]
+[^4]: GenBank files and accession number lists for our dataset are in the folder "2_Galeomorphii mitogenome sequences".

 ### STEP 4.2: Gene region extractions